abugher/ansible-environment/README.md

 # structure

-## bin
+## bin/

 Scripts to launch deployment of roles to hosts.
-Playbooks defining deployment patterns are under *playbooks*.
-Roles are defined under *roles* and hosts are defined under *inventory*.
+Playbooks defining deployment patterns are under *playbooks/*.
+Roles are defined under *roles/* and hosts are defined under *inventory/*.

-## playbooks
+## playbooks/

-Generic playbooks, consisting mostly of variables, meant to be called by the scripts under *bin*.
+Generic playbooks, consisting mostly of variables, meant to be called by the scripts under *bin/*.

-## roles
+## roles/

 Each role has its own repo.
 The name of each ansible role repo is prefixed with "ansible-role-", but the name of the role is assumed NOT to include that prefix.
-For example, the repo (directory) *ansible-role-noop* should be checked out to *roles/noop*.
+For example, the repo (directory) *ansible-role-noop/* should be checked out to *roles/noop/*.
 Each role is a subproject of this project.

-## inventory
+## inventory/

-Under *inventory* (a subproject), *hosts.ini* holds the list of hosts and host groups, and *inventory/inventory.d/host\_vars/\** hold host-specific and host-defining information such as IP address, MAC address, platform, etc.
+*inventory/hosts/* contains files specific to hosts, such as certain public keys.
+Contents here should be kept to a minimum.

+*inventory/inventory.d/\*.yml* are group definition files, one per group, named for the group.

+*inventory/inventory.d/vars* contains global variables.
+The domain name and time zone are set here, for example.

+*inventory/inventory.d/host_vars/* contains host variable definition files, one per host, named for the host, containing details like IP address, MAC address, and platform.

-## tasks
+## tasks/

-Service role task lists mostly consist of include lines.
-The variables file defines the parameters of those tasks.
-The role may also include some service specific files, such as configuration or scripts.

-Task lists are defined in *tasks/<task\_name>.yml*.
+Generic tasks are defined under *tasks/*.
+Service role task lists mostly consist of include lines referencing these generic tasks.
+Task lists are defined in *roles/role-name/tasks/<task\_name>.yml*, usually just *main.yml*.

 Task behavior is controlled by role variables.
-To use a task list defined here, include it in the main task list of a role, and also set the required variables in the main vars file of the role.
+To use a task list defined here, include it in the main task list of a role, and also set the required variables in:  *roles/role-name/vars/main.yml*

-## files
+## files/

 Files to be deployed to remote hosts, shared among all roles.
 More typically, files to deploy would be stored with each role under *roles/rolename/files/*.

-## metrics
+## metrics/

 *callback\_plugins/profile\_tasks.py* contains some magic to display timing data for ansible tasks.
 It's not my code, and I've included the MIT license